 There is a special case, in which a command that does not support modifications or miscellaneous arguments, expects only filter arguments, and so they can appear before or after the command, without confusing Taskwarrior:

 If a command accepts modifications, they generally appear after the command.
-Most command that accept modifications also accept filters, and so the filter arguments appear before the command, while the modifications appear after.
+Most commands that accept modifications also accept filters, and so the filter arguments appear before the command, while the modifications appear after.
 Here is an example:

 This command specifies a compound filter, consisting of more than